 Charter rates and vessel values are influenced by the supply and demand for seaborne gas cargo carrying capacity and are consequently volatile.
 The supply of gas carrier capacity is primarily a function of the size of the existing world fleet, the number of newbuildings being delivered and the scrapping of older vessels.
-The world fleet of handysized liquefied gas carriers has increased steadily over the past ten years and the size of the order book reached a peak in 2017 but is expected to decline 2018.
-However, these vessels under construction are split between a number of new entrants, with none of these set to obtain a dominant share of the market from their newbuilding programs.
-Demolition or scrapping is largely a function of vessel age and the state of the freight market, as all ships have finite lives.
+The world fleet of handysized liquefied gas carriers has increased steadily over the past ten years totaling 110 vessels as of December 31, 2018, with eight vessels on order.
+The segment has accommodated 31 new vessels during the period between 2015-2018 and we are coming off the newbuilding cycle.
+Demolition or scrapping is largely a function of vessel age and the state of the freight market, as all ships have finite lives, and there were four older handysize vessels recycled in 2018, the largest number since 2010.